-The 5-bedroom, 6-bathroom vacation house was designed to provide a seamless connection to the surrounding desert landscape while at the same time offering shelter from harsh climatic conditions.
+The five-bedroom, six-bathroom vacation house was designed to provide a seamless connection to the surrounding desert landscape, simultaneously offering shelter from the harsh climatic conditions.
 Large sliding glass walls bring the desert practically indoors, while the major outdoor rooms are enclosed by a row of movable vertical fins that offer flexible protection against sandstorms and intense heat.
-After Kaufmann died in 1955, the house had a series of owners, including singer Barry Manilow.
+After Kaufmann's death in 1955, the house had a series of owners, including singer Barry Manilow.

-Today, many critics place the Kaufmann House among the most important houses of the 20th century in the United States, with the likes of Fallingwater, Robie House, Gropius House, and the Gamble House.
-Despite its location in Palm Springs, it was also included in an expert-reviewed list of all-time top 10 houses in Los Angeles.
+Today, many critics place the Kaufmann House among the most important buildings of the 20th century in the United States, along with the likes of the Fallingwater, Robie House, Gropius House, and the Gamble House.
+Interestingly, despite its location in Palm Springs, this property was also included in an expert-reviewed list of all-time top 10 houses in Los Angeles, too.

-This sight is featured in a self-guided walking tour of Palm Springs, California within the mobile app "GPSmyCity: Walks in 1K+ Cities" which can be downloaded from iTunes App Store or Google Play.
-Please download the app to your mobile phone or tablet for travel directions for visiting this sight.
+Want to visit this sight?
+Check out these Self-Guided Walking Tours in Palm Springs.
+Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from iTunes App Store or Google Play.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.

 Kaufmann Desert House on Map